 He was previously the representative for Iowa's 6th congressional district (1987-1992).

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Grandy is shown as a purple triangle. (analysis methodology)
+Grandy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Grandy sponsored bills primarily in these issue areas:

 Some of Grandy’s most recently sponsored bills include...

 - H.R.
 4133 (103rd): To expand the Tree Assistance Program of the Department of Agriculture to ...